BlairBriggs/azure-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 #### Solution

-Increase the VM size.
+Decrease the VM size.
 Or, you can add a 60-second PowerShell sleep customization to avoid the timing issue.

 ### Cancelling builder after context cancellation context canceled